What Is a BS Degree and What Can You Do With One?

-Whether you pursue higher education on campus or online, earning your bachelor’s degree is an essential credential to have when looking for a job or to advance in your chosen field.
-In fact, the lifetime earnings for those who hold a BS degree typically exceed earnings for high school graduates by 65%.1
+Whether you pursue higher education on campus or online, a bachelor’s degree is an essential credential to have when looking for a job or making a move in your chosen field.
+In fact, Georgetown’s University’s Center on Education and the Workforce estimated that by 2020, 35% of job openings would require at least a bachelor’s degree.1

-From acronyms and classes to the type of jobs you can get with a BS degree, we answer some of the most common questions people ask about earning a bachelor’s degree.
+From acronyms and classes to the type of jobs you can get with a BS degree, we answer some of the common questions people ask about earning a bachelor’s degree.

 A BS degree, or Bachelor of Science, is an undergraduate degree that focuses on fields that are considered science- or technology-based.
 Some universities offer Bachelor of Arts, or BA, degrees in areas that may be considered a science, but this is at the discretion of the institution.